AI Strategy

 The World Economic Forum's Future of Jobs survey reveals that skills shortages are the biggest barrier to business transformation.
 Two-thirds of employers plan to hire new employees with specialized AI skills, while 50% of businesses anticipate workforce restructuring in response to AI integration.

-The AI Tutors market is projected to reach $3.55 billion in 2025 and advance at a 12.69% CAGR to $6.45 billion by 2030—but market size alone doesn't explain the systematic advantage.
-The learning outcomes do.
+AI tools are transforming education—the AI Tutors market alone is projected to reach $3.55 billion in 2025 and advance at a 12.69% CAGR to $6.45 billion by 2030.
+These platforms deliver personalized adaptive learning that's impossible with traditional one-size-fits-all courses.

 The Research-Backed Case for AI-Augmented Learning